luisparravicini/meet-kong/README.md

 The main objective when developing this game was trying to make something similar to a ZX81, so it's more a POC than a real game.

-There are a lot of small things which may be considered bugs but will stay as they are, such as:
+There are a lot of things which may be considered bugs but will stay as they are, such as:

 - You can't go down a ladder.
 - When the screen is drawing the input is enabled.
 - You can't die, so the lives counter is just aesthetics.
+- Barrels doesn't kill you.
+- When you get to the top, there's no logic to chat with Kong 😞.

 ## Keys